 If you’re really struggling for inspiration, I suggest spending a few hours browsing successful projects on Kickstarter, Indiegogo and other crowdfunding platforms.
 What makes their videos so fantastic, and what can you borrow for your own campaign?

 And don’t forget – your campaign video is just the start of what video can do for your crowdfunding campaign.
-You could also consider raisnig awareness and understanding with a short 1-2 minute homepage explainer video, or a campaign of short, hard-hitting pre-roll adverts on social media.
+You could also consider raising awareness and understanding with a short 1-2 minute homepage explainer video, or a campaign of short, hard-hitting pre-roll video ads on social media.
 Good luck!